Panther-Software/php-programming-test/readme.md

 ## Getting Started

 1. Download this repository
-2. Edit only `class.ccd_dependencies.php`
+2. Edit only `class.panther_dependencies.php`
-3. Once you have finished or the 2 hours is up, send your edited `class.ccd_dependencies.php` file back to us
+3. Once you have finished or the 2 hours is up, send your edited `class.panther_dependencies.php` file back to us

 ## Input Array